 This Q&A reflects Noa's time as Director of Marketing at VSCO.
-Currently, Noa is Senior Director of User Acquisition at Tally.
+Currently, Noa is Senior Director, Growth at TextNow.

 Noa Gutterman leads product, life cycle and performance marketing at VSCO.
 After working in marketing and communications for several news platforms, Noa moved to the Bay Area to run growth marketing at HER, the largest dating app for queer women.
 Pursuing her quest for further digital marketing knowledge, Noa later joined Metric Theory, where she built a mobile-first marketing team.
 Now, as VSCO’s Director of Marketing, Noa drives user acquisition for one of the largest photo/video editing apps on the market.